varunlaga/AI-Alcohol-Label-Verification-App/README.md

 The SECRET_KEY variable is required by Flask for session security and must be replaced with a strong and unique string.
 The FLASK_ENV variable sets the application environment and kept as development and the FLASK_APP variable specifies the main application entry point and kept as backend/app.py.

+## Testing

+The repository includes a test_cases folder and the folder contains three sub folders: Error Test, Failure Test, and Successful Test.

 ## Design & Approach Documentation

 ### OCR Tool Selection